"Celebrating Wildlife” - An Investigative Biodiversity Workshop Series:

 (An Investigative Biodiversity Workshop)

-Some plants have strange qualities, like Venus Flytraps, eat up bugs.
-Others feed bugs which care for them in return, like ant plants.
+Some plants have strange qualities, like pitcher plants, which digest insects.
+Others, known as Ant Plants, encourage ants to protect them from other insects.
 Other plants chase bugs away by the smell they give off, like Citronella, which makes a good herbal insect repellent.
 Some plants have sweet leaves or shoots which may be eaten, while others are poisonous and cannot be eaten.
 Participants will learn about our weird and wonderful native wild plants through a slide-talk and hands-on study of both live and preserved plant specimens.
 At the end of the workshop, participants will bring home with them their creative art piece as well as a potted plant.